shopware/shopware/src/Docs/_new/1-getting-started/40-recent-updates/__categoryInfo.md

 <ul>
 	<li>Translate fields are now available under the translated.
 The values listed there were determined using the language inheritance.</li>
 	<li>The context object contains a switch &quot;considerInheritance&quot;.
-This can be sent via api as header (x-sw-inheritance) to consider the inheritance in search and read requests.</li>
+This can be sent via api as header (sw-inheritance) to consider the inheritance in search and read requests.</li>
 </ul>

 <p>This value is initialized for the following routes as follows</p>